 If a person experiences difficulty in breathing, pain or discomfort in chest, continuous fever and pain in throat while gulping down the food, it is very important to see a doctor.
 According to the ICMR, in hospitalized patients with H3N2, 92% patients were found to have fever, 86% had cough, 27% breathlessness, 16% wheezing.
 Additionally, the ICMR surveillance found that 16% such patients had pneumonia and 6% had seizures.
 About 10% of patients suffering severe acute respiratory infections caused by H3N2 needed oxygen, and 7% required ICU care.

-Treatment: Indiscriminate use of antibiotics only adds to the misery of the patients, while Homeopathy has proved highly effective in such cases.
+Treatment: Indiscriminate use of antibiotics only adds to the misery of the patients due to antibiotic resistance, while Homeopathy has proved highly effective in such cases.
 Therefore, Homeopathy is the most healthy way to treat pregnant women, young children, elderly adults, and persons with underlying medical issues who are at a higher risk of flu-related complications.
 They should start homeopathic treatment as early as possible.

 The indicated medicines are Aconite, Arsenic-alb, Bryonia, Eupatorium-perf, Gelsemium, Influenzinum, Rhus-tox, etc. Even if you don't have the flu, Homeopathic medicines can still be taken as a preventive during the outbreaks, because Homeopathy is also effective as a prophylactic against influenza.

 Taking proper rest, drinking lots of fluids, maintaining proper hygiene and timely visit to your nearest homeopath might save you from unnecessary hospital visits and a long-term illness.
 Self-diagnosis and self-medication is never recommended.
 Always seek advice of a qualified homeopathic physician before taking any medicines.
 Contact us for an online consultation.